becarpenter/book6/02. IPv6 Basic Technology/Addresses.md

 All the officially assigned multicast addresses may found at [IANA](https://www.iana.org/assignments/ipv6-multicast-addresses/ipv6-multicast-addresses.xhtml#link-local).

-### Literal addresses in web browsers
+### Literal addresses in web browsers and URLs

-Browsers can recognize a literal IPv6 address instead of a host name, but the address must be enclosed in square brackets, e.g.:
+Browsers and other software processing URLs (Uniform Resource Locators) can recognize a literal IPv6 address instead of a host name, but the address must be enclosed in square brackets {{RFC3986}}, e.g.:

 ```
    https://[2001:db8:4006:80b:a1b3:6d7a:3f65:dd13]